Community Solar, Community Choice Aggregation, and Green Energy Plans

 - You don't have to buy or lease solar panels for community choice aggregation.

-- Community choice aggregation typically has consolidated billing, while community solar often does not.
+- Community choice aggregation typically has consolidated billing, while community solar may not.

-Green energy is any electricity produced from a renewable energy source like wind, solar, biogas, geothermal, or low-impact small hydroelectric sources.
-(Compared to electricity produced by fossil fuels like coal and natural gas, which is definitely not green.)
+Green energy is any energy produced from a renewable energy source like wind, solar, and geothermal.
+(Compare that to electricity produced by fossil fuels like coal and natural gas, which is definitely not green.)
 By signing up for a green energy electricity plan, people can choose to power their homes or businesses with clean energy without installing solar panels.

 When you select a green power program from your utility company or retail electric provider, you give that company the money to buy a specific amount of electricity created exclusively from renewable energy.
 That green energy is then added to the larger utility grid.
 While it's not possible to guarantee your home will use that clean energy, you are helping to add to the overall amount of renewable energy available on the electric grid.